 What Are the Symptoms of Heart Disease?

-For years, typical symptoms of heart disease were focused on men, but researchers are learning that men and women experience heart disease differently.
+For years, typical symptoms of heart disease were focused on men.
+But research indicates men and women experience heart disease differently.

 Symptoms can also present differently as people age, but these are common warning signs: